April 14th 2015

 “Research has shown that the traditional Mediterranean diet reduces the risk of heart disease.
 In fact, an analysis of more than 1.5 million healthy adults demonstrated that following a Mediterranean diet was associated with a reduced risk of death from heart disease and cancer, as well as a reduced incidence of Parkinson's and Alzheimer's diseases.”

-Furthermore, a new small study in Spain published in JAMA Internal Medicine has just revealed that women who consumed an extra-virgin olive oil rich Mediterranean diet had a lower chance of developing breast cancer over the next five years when compared to those who ate a low-fat one.
+Furthermore, a small study in Spain published in JAMA Internal Medicine revealed that women who consumed an extra-virgin olive oil rich Mediterranean diet had a lower chance of developing breast cancer over the next five years when compared to those who ate a low-fat one.
+In 2017, a new, larger study for the World Cancer Research Fund found that following the diet could significantly reduce the risk of developing a specific type of breast cancer; oestrogen-receptor-negative (ER-negative) breast cancer, which is a postmeopausal type of the cancer that doesn't respond to hormone therapy.

-So what exactly are the takeaway principles of the Mediterranean diet, and how can it benefit us frazzled, ready meal reliant Brits?
+So what exactly are the takeaway principles of the Mediterranean diet, and how can it benefit us Brits?
 Obviously takeaways aren’t on the menu, and it’s time to quit our addiction to all things beige - if the Mediterranean diet has a USP, it’s colour, variety, and more colour…

 “Essential fatty acids improve the membrane function of every cell in our body.
 This includes the blood cells, which are then better able to carry vital oxygen to the brain for cognitive function and remove carbon dioxide waste.”